greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > Hmmm… this is a pity.
 Accepted Author Manuscripts (AAMs) in one sense do represent the 'end' of a preprint's life cycle - they are the final version after peer review but before minor copyediting and journal re-styling.
 A comparison between preprints and AAMs would more closely/strictly measure the contribution of the peer-review process, independent of the copy-editing and minor re-styling.
 But hey, too late to change that decision.
 One for future analyses perhaps?

-Reponse here
+**We recognize that author manuscripts have the potential to remove some of the journal stylistic changes in our token analysis of preprints compared to finalized published versions.
+However, we believe it's best to leave that for future analyses**

 > 7.) https://hypothes.is/a/Bsv68tLkEeugHEfCZMUGag
 >
 > minor typo: tagging surely

+**Thank you for pointing this out.
-We updated text to fix this typo.
+We updated text to fix this typo.**

 > 8.) https://hypothes.is/a/aWmt3tLlEeuh3M-Ku8ThvQ
 >